Breaking Bones Dream Meaning

 Frequently Asked Questions

-What does it mean to dream of breaking your own bone?
+What does it mean to dream of breaking bones?

 Recommended Reading